dmoore092/shortstop-laravel/readme.md

 5. Bash into homestead using `vagrant ssh`

-6. cd into /code

-7. run `composer install` to install dependencies
+6. run `composer install` to install dependencies

-8. Switch to project directory

-9. Create .env file in root directory.
+7. Create .env file in root directory.
 Copy contents of env.example and modify variables

-10. Bash into homestead, run `php artisan key:generate` to generate an app key
+8. Bash into homestead, run `php artisan key:generate` to generate an app key

-11. run `php artisan cache:clear` and `php artisan config:clear`
+9. run `php artisan cache:clear` and `php artisan config:clear`

+10. In homestead directory, run `vagrant up`

+11. Run `vagrant ssh` to bash into homestead, run `npm run watch` to automatically compile front end assets

+12. Navigate browser to 192.168.10.10

 ## With built-in server
 1. cd in project folder